Los Angeles County Fire Department: Emergency operations

 The Emergency Operations Bureau includes the Training and EMS Bureau (TEMSB), nine major firefighting divisions, Air and Wildland Division, and Homeland Security Section.
 The Fire Department's service area includes suburban neighborhoods, city centers, commercial district, sandy beaches, mountain ranges, and more.
 The region's varying terrain causes unique emergency incident challenges, including increased EMS calls and variety of fires that can take place on a single day (i.e., wildland, structure, railroad, aircraft, vehicle, etc.) as well as ocean rescues and medical calls across 72 miles of coastline.

+Paramedic Program

+Since the 1970s, to meet the rising need for emergency medical services, the LACoFD would establish one of the first firefighter/paramedic programs in the world.
+The department trained 6 firefighters to become paramedics, afterwards they were placed in new squad units at Station 36 in Carson and Station 59 in Whittier.
+The program would only continue to grow, and today there are more than 100 squad units in frontline or reserve service.
+The department does not actually fund or service its own ambulance program like the LAFD, instead relying on private ambulance contractors like AMR, or Falck USA.
+These ambulances are only staffed by EMTs and can only provide BLS-level care, oftentimes requiring a county squad and/or engine with paramedics on board to provide ALS-level care.

 Fire suppression camps

 The LACoFD has 10 fire camps with handcrews which are used for both fire prevention and wildland firefighting.
 In 2013, Los Angeles County signed an agreement to send over 500 nonviolent inmates to firefighting camps in mountain and foothill areas.
 While there, the inmates were trained to clear flood control basins and fight fires.
 The camps are run in conjunction with the California Department of Corrections and Rehabilitation and the Los Angeles County Probation Department.